NBISweden/aida-datahub-docs/docs/dsp/examples/gpu-iaas.md

 connect to the VM by jumping through the host `dspgateway`.
 SSH authentication to  this gateway is done using Life Science Login, which is the default authentication method for the DSP.
-To log accesses and match them to the correct login account identity, your e-mail address should be set as the `User`, replacing the placeholder *[Identity in LifeScience Login]*.
+To log accesses and match them to the correct login account identity, your email address should be set as the `User`, replacing the placeholder *[Identity in LifeScience Login]*.

 `ServerAliveInterval` makes it easier to maintain a connection, and to detect